 Does this mean a single-member LLC is worthless in these states where the charging order does not protect the member from a lawsuit unrelated to the operating business?
 No.

-For example, if you own real estate and it is owned by a single-member LLC, and a tenant sues the LLC, if the single-member LLC is adequately capitalized, is not the alter ego of the sole member, and is not used to perpetuate a fraud, the tenant may not assert liability against the member.
+For example, if you own real estate and a single-member LLC owns it, and a tenant sues the LLC, if the single-member LLC is adequately capitalized, is not the alter ego of the sole member, and is not used to perpetuate a fraud, the tenant may not assert liability against the member.
 Often, we will structure multiple single-member LLCs owned by one LLC taxed as a partnership to get the best of both worlds.